Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 Baremetal
 ---------

-In bare-metal deployments, both MPF and UPF are visible and accessible. xrt-mgnt driver binds to MPF. xrt-mgnt driver operations are privileged and available to system administrator.
+In bare-metal deployments, both MPF and UPF are visible and accessible. xrt-mgmt driver binds to MPF. xrt-mgmt driver operations are privileged and available to system administrator.
 The full stack is illustrated below::

                             HOST

-               [XRT-MGNT]         [XRT-USER]
+               [XRT-MGMT]         [XRT-USER]
                     |                  |
                     |                  |
                  +-----+            +-----+